tanush-em/ADEPTUS/content/event/eee-ml-workshop.md

 ![Poster](https://raw.githubusercontent.com/tanush-em/adeptus-assets/master/uploads/EVENT003/poster.png)
 *Official event poster detailing the workshop and speakers* 🎯

-The **Department of Electrical and Electronics Engineering** at **Easwari Engineering College**, in collaboration with the **Electric Vehicle Club, Free and Open Source Software Club, and Adeptus Club**, proudly presents a **one-day workshop** on applying **Machine Learning in Electrical Engineering** using **Python**.
+The **Department of Electrical and Electronics Engineering** and **Department of CSE - AI & ML** at Easwari Engineering College, in collaboration with the **Electric Vehicle Club, Free and Open Source Software Club and Adeptus Club**, proudly presents a **One Day Hands-on workshop** on applying **Machine Learning in Electrical Engineering** using Python.
 This workshop aims to equip students with fundamental ML concepts and their practical implementations in the field of electrical systems.

 ## 👥 Featured Speakers & Organizers